stanton119/data-analysis/PyTorchStuff/nonlinear_regression/nonlinear_regression.md

 # PyTorch: Linear regression to non linear probabilistic neural network
 This post follows a similar one I did a while back for Tensorflow Probability.
-I will go various models from linear regression through to a non-linear probabilistic neural network.
+I will go through various models from linear regression through to a non-linear probabilistic neural network.

 This is particularly useful in case where the model noise changes with one of the model variables or is non-linear, such as in those with heteroskedasticity.